-Zoning along the edges of some areas of the historic districts allows larger, multi-family buildings.
+Zoning along the edges of some areas of the historic districts allows larger, multifamily or commercial buildings.
+To minimize their impacts on neighboring historic dwellings the HDC shall enforce the design guidelines through scale reducing techniques.
 Designing these structures to minimize their impacts on neighboring historic dwellings is a challenging exercise.
 Scale-reducing techniques such as dividing the elevation elements into smaller bays, varying building planes, breaking up roof masses, using multiple materials and taking clues from nearby historic buildings are essential to reducing the negative impacts of these larger structures.